Police confirm six students arrested, charged in St. Michael’s probe

 “We are very concerned about the distribution of the videos on social media,” Sinopoli said.
 “The unintended consequences are far reaching and detrimental to the recovery of the victim.”

-In a statement released Sunday, St. Michael’s said it’s launching an “independent examination” into what it called “underlying attitudes and behaviours inconsistent with its culture and values.”
+St. Michael’s said Monday it’s launching an “independent examination” into what it called “underlying attitudes and behaviours inconsistent with its culture and values.”

 Reeves said an “external review committee” will be created in the next two to three weeks.
 He hopes a preliminary examination will be done by spring, with a more in-depth investigation to be completed by next summer.